 - 2 large eggs, lightly beaten

 - salt and fresh ground black pepper, to taste

 - ½ teaspoon dried oregano

 - 1 tablespoon chopped fresh chives, or to taste, plus more for serving

-- Preheat waffle iron and grease with cooking spray.
+- Preheat a waffle iron and grease it with cooking spray.

-- Transfer to preheated waffle iron and close; cook for 3 to 4 minutes, or until cooked through and browned on top.
+- Transfer the scoop to the preheated waffle iron and close; cook for 3 to 4 minutes or until cooked through and browned on top.
 Cooking time will depend on the size of the waffles.

-Remove from waffle iron, top with a sprinkle of cheese (optional) and set aside.
+- Remove the potato waffle from the waffle iron, top it with a sprinkle of cheese (optional), and set aside.

 - Repeat with the remaining batter.